 Amon Carter Museum of American Art

-The Amon Carter's superb collection of works by Frederic Remington and Charles M. Russell—the two greatest artists of the American west—is unique, for nowhere else can a visitor see and compare so many masterpieces by these two artists.
-The museum also houses premier examples of American art from the nineteenth and twentieth centuries by artists such as Alexander Calder, William Merritt Chase, Frederic Church, Stuart Davis, Charles Demuth, Arthur Dove, Daniel Chester French, Marsden Hartley, Winslow Homer, Thomas Eakins, Robert Laurent, Paul Manship, Elie Nadelman, Louise Nevelson, Georgia O'Keeffe, and Augustus Saint-Gaudens.
+The Amon Carter's rich collection of works by Frederic Remington and Charles M. Russell—the two greatest artists of the American west—is unique.
+The museum also houses premier examples of American art from the nineteenth and twentieth centuries by Alexander Calder, William Merritt Chase, Frederic Church, Stuart Davis, Charles Demuth, Arthur Dove, Daniel Chester French, Marsden Hartley, Winslow Homer, Thomas Eakins, Robert Laurent, Paul Manship, Elie Nadelman, Louise Nevelson, Georgia O'Keeffe, and Augustus Saint-Gaudens.

-The Amon Carter Museum of American Art was established through the generosity of Amon G. Carter Sr. (1879–1955) to house his collection of paintings and sculpture by Frederic Remington and Charles M. Russell; to collect, preserve, and exhibit the finest examples of American art both through acquisitions and a commitment to education.
+The Amon Carter Museum of American Art was established through the generosity of Amon G. Carter Sr. (1879–1955) to house his collection of paintings and sculpture by Frederic Remington and Charles M. Russell, and to further the appreciation of American art both through acquisitions and a commitment to education.
 The museum also holds more than 40,000 photographic prints, making it a major repository of American photography.
 Throughout its history, the Amon Carter Research Library has acquired illustrated books to support the museum's collection.